 Hippocrates, the father of modern medicine, was trained here, so it’s a ruin of incredible historical significance.
 This ancient sanctuary has an impressive setting rising above the hills behind Kos Town.
 You can explore the many terraces of the ruins and learn all about this forerunner of modern hospitals.

 Kos Town is an excellent destination for budget travelers since there’s some good value accommodation.
-As you head away from the more expensive waterfront, you can find cheap digs and economical restaurants and bars.
+Hotels are concentrated around the harbor.
+As you head away from the more expensive waterfront, you can find cheap digs and economical shisha cafes, restaurants, and bars.

-Kos Town has a good beach too.
+Kos Town has a good beach too, Kos Town Beach and Kritika Beach.
 It isn’t the quietest Beach on the island, but it’s an attractive stretch of sound, so it’s entirely possible to stay in the busy town and still have access to the beach.

 The island’s main port is in Kos Town, so if you are traveling to or from the other Greek Islands by boat, then Kos is a very convenient place to stay.

 The island’s main airport is way over to the west, but it’s easy to book a connection.
 For that matter, if you want to organize trips and tours to explore all of the other exciting places on Kos Island, then there are plenty of travel agencies and tour companies that will be happy to help you.